awslabs/kinesis-hot-shard-advisor/readme.md

 ## View the report
 Once you see the output as above, open the **out.html** file from your current directory with your default browser to view the report.

+## Sample report

+## Contributing to the project
+If you are interested in contributing to this project, here are the steps you can follow:
+1. Install [Go](https://go.dev/doc/install) on your local computer
+2. Clone this project, start developing and submit a pull request